 A one-liter bottle of the Dish Drops (Concentrated) sells for just under $10.
 Amway says it’ll do 222 loads of dishes, but I’m positive that I use a lot less per “load” than they think I need to.

 *Full disclosure: Jason Genther gave me a package of the Scrub Buds and the Legacy of Clean Dish Drops (concentrated) that I tested.
 I told him that I’d try them and write a review — but I also made it clear that my review would be honest.
-The links in this article go to his online Amway store; I have no affiliation with Amway or Jason’s store and do not get any referral fees.
+The links in this article go to the general Amway store; I have no affiliation with Amway or Jason’s store (Update: which does not appear to be active) and do not get any referral fees.